program247365/YeomanAtTheMovies/README.md

 A small AngularJS to show off building something cool with Yeoman.

+This is a followup demo to the initial presentation that I did on Yeoman, which can be found here: https://github.com/program247365/yeoman-presentation See the README for a link to the slides.

 ##How this app was built with Yeoman

 ## Start an Angular MVC application